gustavoallfadir/go/README.md

 # Some Go excercises </h1>
-  ºNot much to see here, uh?
+  Not much to see here, uh?
 I'm just learning Go